apparebit/shantay/README.md

         statistics.
 The are separate summary statistic columns because they differ in aggregation semantics.

+Since the second workflow does not generate working data, it does not generate a `meta.json` file and places the generated `statistics.parquet` into the archive root.

 ## 4. The Workflow and Its Implementation